As one of the most overlooked provinces in Ireland, chances are that there are many fascinating facts about Connacht you never knew.

 2. Much of Connacht is regarded as being quite inhospitable – an unforgiving environment

-A large area of the land on the west coast of Connacht is considered quite inhospitable and not conducive for agriculture as it tends to be quite rugged and mountainous.
+A large area of the land on the west coast of Ireland is considered quite inhospitable and not conducive for agriculture as it tends to be quite rugged and mountainous.

 It is home to many famous mountainous areas, including Croagh Patrick, Nephin Beg, the Twelve Bens, Mweelrea, and the Maumturks.